berkaysahiin/coding-exercises/README.md

 - Exercise 4: triangler.c
   - It is a program that checks for the existence of the given triangle and tells the type of triangle.

+- Exercise 5: averager.c
+  - It is a program that Calculates the average of the given numbers.